johnkit/truchas-production/doc/notes/linuxInstall.md

-# CMB Modelbuilder Install Instructions for Windows
+# CMB Modelbuilder Install Instructions for Linux

 The CMB modelbuilder application can be used to create Truchas input files from data entered in form-style attribute panels.